-Rancho Santa Fe in San Diego’s North County, is a bucolic and affluent residential community on rolling hills filled with Eucalyptus trees and and acres of orchards.
+Rancho Santa Fe in San Diego’s North County, is a bucolic and affluent residential community on rolling hills covered with Eucalyptus trees and acres of orchards.
 The Eucalyptus trees were planted many years ago to be used for the railroad, but the wood turned out to not be appropriate.

-The western border of Rancho Santa Fe is about 5 miles from the ocean and perhaps 20 miles from San Diego, and offers the best of idyllic suburban living but at a hefty price.
+The western border of Rancho Santa Fe is about 5 miles from the ocean and perhaps 20 miles from San Diego, and offers the best of idyllic and affluent suburban living, but at a hefty price.

 Rancho Santa Fe offers many large luxury homes and private estates, a host of exclusive gated communities, multiple private golf courses, and a style of sophisticated living found in other expensive communities such as Bel-Air, Beverly Hills, and Malibu….but a more rural and less pretentious one.
 Indeed, Rancho Santa Fe is often on the Forbes list of the most expensive zip codes in the US.